-While we cannot definitively rule out alternative mechanisms that may explain the shortrun impact of identity theft on credit attributes, we provide suggestive evidence that consumer inattention to credit reports is the most plausible explanation for the patterns in consumer credit attributes that we observe.
-The short-run improvements in Risk Scores, major derogatory events, collection accounts, and card balances in good standing suggest that many identity theft victims were not actively scrutinizing their credit reports prior to their victimization.
+While we cannot definitively rule out alternative mechanisms that may explain the short-run impact of severe identity theft on credit attributes, we provide strong evidence that consumer inattention to credit reports is the most plausible explanation for the patterns in consumer credit attributes that we observe.
+The short-run improvements in Risk Scores, major derogatory events, collection accounts, and card balances in good standing suggest that many severe identity theft victims were not actively scrutinizing their credit reports prior to their victimization.
 The fact that many of these attributes improved more than they deteriorated on impact suggests that consumers were not aware of preexisting errors in their reports and corrected those shortly after being victimized.
-This explanation is consistent with prior studies showing that consumers have errors in their reports and do not pay attention to these records (e.g., Federal Trade Commission (2012) finds that 26 percent of consumers have material errors in their credit reports and 13 percent experienced credit score changes after the errors were corrected).
-The persistent improvement in the management of open accounts, as reflected in improved Risk Scores, suggests that consumers are more attentive to their credit than they were before they were victimized.
+Our explanation is consistent with the finding that individuals do not pay attention to their credit reports, which in turn can lead to errors in credit files persisting (e.g., Federal Trade Commission (2012) finds that 26 percent of consumers have material errors in their credit reports and 13 percent experienced credit score changes after the errors were corrected).
+Specifically, the persistent improvement in the management of open accounts for the severe identity theft victims in our sample suggests that consumers are more attentive to their credit than they were before they were victimized.
+Our results should be interpreted with caution, however, as they are most applicable to severe identity theft victims and may not be generalizable to all identity theft victims as the salience of the fraud-related information may not be as pronounced for milder fraud experiences.

-The finding that some victims of identity theft use their improved creditworthiness to apply for new credit is consistent with prior studies showing that consumers apply for credit after positive shocks to their credit scores.
-We contribute to this literature by showing a similar tendency among a population of identity theft victims.
-We also document that this credit expansion does not lead to additional defaults in the long run for this population of consumers.
+The finding that some victims of severe identity theft use their improved creditworthiness to apply for new credit is consistent with prior studies showing that consumers apply for credit after positive shocks to their credit scores.4 We contribute to this literature by showing a similar tendency among a population of severe identity theft victims.
+We also document that the credit expansion does not lead to additional defaults in the long run for this consumer population.
 This finding is in contrast to some prior studies of credit expansions under different circumstances (e.g., Musto (2004) finds that borrowers are more likely to default on credit obtained after a bankruptcy flag removal, thus suggesting that this removal results in a loss of important information).
-Overall, our findings imply that, even for a population of consumers with more severe identity theft and larger out-of-pocket (OOP) losses, identity theft is not likely to lead to long-term credit damage or consumer withdrawal from credit markets.
+Overall, our findings imply that, even for a consumer population with more severe identity theft and OOP losses, identity theft is not likely to lead to long-term credit damage or consumer withdrawal from credit markets.
 On the contrary, identity theft events may serve as a teachable moment for consumers who were previously not knowledgeable about credit bureau records or consumer credit markets more broadly.

-&lt;sup>3 For example, Gross, Notowidigdo, and Wang (2020) show that borrowing on cards, auto loans, and mortgages rises after credit score increases following bankruptcy flag removals.
-Similar effects are documented by Musto (2004); Bos, Breza, and Liberman (2018); Herkenhoff, Phillips, and Cohen-Cole (2018); and Dobbie et al. (2016).
+4 For example, Gross, Notowidigdo, and Wang (2020) show that borrowing on cards, auto loans, and mortgages rises after credit score increases following bankruptcy flag removals.
+Similar effects are documented by Musto (2004); Bos, Breza, and Liberman (2018); Herkenhoff, Phillips, and Cohen-Cole (2018); and Dobbie et al. (2020).